rongmon/rbcodes/README.md

 This is a public release of my python codes
 Add this folder to your pythonpath and you are good to go.

-Dependencies:  astropy, lmfit, scipy, numpy, matplotlib
+Dependencies:  astropy, lmfit, scipy, numpy, matplotlib, linetools

+Partial Dependencies: PysimpleGUI for some GUIs.

 The GUIs folder contains several graphical user interfaces for astrophysics.